ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 | set of login nodes)              |                                               |
 +----------------------------------+-----------------------------------------------+

-Contact help+tgi@ncsa.illinois.edu for assistance if you do not know your NCSA username.
+Contact help@ncsa.illinois.edu for assistance if you do not know your NCSA username.

 Use of ssh-key pairs is disabled for general use.
-Please contact NCSA Help at help+tgi@ncsa.illinois.edu for key-pair use by Gateway allocations.
+Please contact NCSA Help at help@ncsa.illinois.edu for key-pair use by Gateway allocations.

 maintaining persistent sessions: tmux
 --------------------------------------